Zinc oxide: Gas sensors

 Zinc oxide is used in semiconductor gas sensors for detecting airborne compounds such as hydrogen sulfide, nitrogen dioxide, and volatile organic compounds.
 ZnO is a semiconductor that becomes n-doped by adsorption of reducing compounds, which reduces the detected electrical resistance through the device, in a manner similar to the widely used tin oxide semiconductor gas sensors.
-It is formed into nanostructures such as thin films, nanoparticles, nanopillars, or nanowires to provide a large surface area for interaction with gasses.
-The sensors are made selective for specific gasses by doping or surface-attaching materials such as catalytic noble metals.
+It is formed into nanostructures such as thin films, nanoparticles, nanopillars, or nanowires to provide a large surface area for interaction with gases.
+The sensors are made selective for specific gases by doping or surface-attaching materials such as catalytic noble metals.

 Aspirational applications

 Transparent electrodes

 Aluminium-doped ZnO layers are used as transparent electrodes.
-The components Zn and Al are much cheaper and less toxic compared to the generally used indium tin oxide (ITO).
-One application which has begun to be commercially available is the use of ZnO as the front contact for solar cells or of liquid crystal displays.
+The components Zn and Al are much cheaper and less toxic than the commonly used indium tin oxide (ITO).
+One emergent commercial application is the use of ZnO as the front contact for solar cells and liquid crystal displays.

 Transparent thin-film transistors (TTFT) can be produced with ZnO.
 As field-effect transistors, they do not need a p–n junction, thus avoiding the p-type doping problem of ZnO.
 Some of the field-effect transistors even use ZnO nanorods as conducting channels.